 In an effort to bring more greenery to the promenade, an additional planter will be constructed on each side of the dinosaur topiaries.

-Construction is expected to commence sometime in February or March of 2018 and last for four months.
+Construction is expected to commence sometime in April of 2018 and last for four months.

 To pay for the project the council is using money from the city's General Fund, which ended the fiscal year with an extra $10.9 million thanks to a combination of more revenue than anticipated ($4.5 million) and cost savings ($6.4 million).